Ice Apple: Uses, Benefits, Side Effects and More!

 Thus, it is better to take the advice of an Ayurvedic doctor who will prescribe the best way to have the ice apple.

-People often avoid eating ice apples because separating the pulp from the fibre is tricky and also due to its bitter taste.
-Traditionally the debittering of ice apple was done by heating the ice apple fruit over hot coals or using heat-stable enzymes that were scientifically proven to reduce the bitterness.
-In this way, ice apple can be debittered.1
+People often avoid eating ice apples because separating the pulp from the fibre is tricky, and also due to their bitter taste.
+Traditionally, the debittering of ice apples was done by heating the fruit over hot coals or using heat-stable enzymes that were scientifically proven to reduce the bitterness.
+In this way, ice apple can be debittered1.

 There is insufficient documented data to support the benefits of ice apple in pregnancy.
-Therefore due to no scientific evidence about having ice apples during pregnancy, it is better to avoid their consumption during pregnancy, or it is best to consult a doctor.
+Therefore, since there is no scientific evidence on the safety of eating ice apples during pregnancy, it is best to avoid them or consult a doctor.

-Ice apple contains specific phytochemicals which might contribute to the blood sugar-lowering effect.4 However, due to insufficient studies on humans, the beneficial properties of ice apple for diabetes cannot be confirmed.
-Therefore, it is better to take advice from your doctor to use ice apples for diabetes.
+Ice apple contains specific phytochemicals that may contribute to its blood sugar-lowering effect4.
+However, due to insufficient studies on humans, the beneficial properties of ice apple for diabetes cannot be confirmed.
+Therefore, it is better to consult your doctor before using ice apples for diabetes.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.